ChristianSA17/jncbikeshop/README.md

 git push - add all commits to online repository.

+git pull - pulls updates from the online repository to your local copy of repository

 add your username and email (encountered when you tried to commit but author identity is unkown) git config --local user.name <username>
 git config --local user.email <email>